 Patrick Mahomes & A tale of two halves

-The offensive game plan in the first half was questionable in the first half, but so was Mahomes’s performance even when he was able to drop back and have the opportunity for some open throws.
+The offensive game plan in the first half was questionable, but so was Mahomes’s performance even when he was able to drop back and have the opportunity for some open throws.
 Mahomes had some bad misses in the first half without the big plays to make up for them.

 In the first half, Mahomes had just 104 passing yards and his average pass traveled only 3.9 yards beyond the line of scrimmage.
 He had just two of 18 attempts travel over 10 yards beyond the line of scrimmage and only one of those was completed.